Marr and Colton: History

 North Tonawanda, New York, and David Marr and John Colton joined the Wurlitzer team.
 For two-and-one-half years, David Marr worked for Wurlitzer, ultimately becoming factory superintendent.

 Tempted by the prospect of operating his own company, Marr opened the Marr and Colton Organ Company in Warsaw, New York, in 1915.
 John Colton was with the new company from the beginning, but contrary to popular notion, did not invest any money in the new organization.

 The first theatre organ produced by the company was for the Oatka Theatre in Warsaw.
-At the height of its operation in the 1920s, the company had branch offices in New York City, Detroit, and Hollywood, and some 375 people were employed by the firm.
+At the height of its operation in the 1920s, the company had branch offices in New York City, Detroit, and Hollywood, and employed some 375 people.
 David Marr would often attend the opening of a new theatre in which one of his instruments was installed.
 Occasionally, he would do the final tuning in the theatre before the grand opening.